johnschoeman/sprinkles-of-functional-programming/deck.md

 ### Roadmap

 - Key Thesis
-- A Bit about FP and OO
+- FP and OO
 - A Recommendation
 - A Story with Some Code
 - Retro / Action Items
 - Questions

+^ not here to teach functional programming specifically.

 ---